 c) Output reports

-d) Chairman's report to WTDC.
+d) Chairman's report to WTDC

+e) Interim deliverables.

 12.2 Meeting reports

 12.2.1 Prepared by the study group chairman or the working party chairman, assisted by BDT, meeting reports shall contain a summary of the outcome of the work.
 They must also indicate items which require further study at the next meeting or a recommendation for conclusion or completion of the work of a study Question or consolidation with another Question.
 The reports should also include reference to contributions and/or meeting documents, the main results (including Recommendations and guidelines), directives for future work (including referral of output reports to BDT for incorporation into relevant BDT programme activities as appropriate), planned meetings of working parties, if any, rapporteur's groups and joint rapporteur's groups, and liaison statements endorsed at the study group level.